 July and August are the main tourism months in this part of Europe.
 Everyone in the Balkans flocks to the Mediterranean Coast, and that means things are very crowded, and by Albania’s standards, expensive.
 If you can visit during the shoulder season, the Albanian Riviera might be quieter, less crowded, and less expensive.

-Two other cities that I heard great things about were Kruje and Korce.
+Another city that I heard great things about was Korce.
 Korce is in the Southeastern part of Albania, close to North Macedonia and Greece.
 Few travelers make it there, but from the ones that have, I’ve heard nothing but rave reviews.
-Kruje is a smaller town to the north of Tirana.
-From what I was told, it was a perfect destination for travelers who enjoyed Gjirokaster.

 Of course, there are plenty more things to see all over Albania.
 There are numerous national parks, such as Fir of Hotova and Tomorri Mountain National Parks.
 Albania is still relatively new to tourism, so they don’t quite have the infrastructure to make everything super accessible just yet.
 This is especially true the deeper in the mountains you go.
 If you’re looking to hang around the beach and relax, Albanian is an excellent destination.
 However, the rest of the country is quite rugged.
 You’ll need a bit more effort and some local knowledge to dig deep to find those hidden gems.